paulgovan/AutoDeskR/README.md

 # Design Automation
 ##  Convert a DWG File to a PDF File
-To convert a DWG file to a PEF file, use the `makePdf` function, where `source` and `destination` are the publicly accessible source of the DWG file and destination for the PDF file, respectively.
+To convert a DWG file to a PDF file, use the `makePdf` function, where `source` and `destination` are the publicly accessible source of the DWG file and destination for the PDF file, respectively.

 ```
 mySource <- "http://download.autodesk.com/us/samplefiles/acad/visualization_-_aerial.dwg"